avocode/avocode/sketch-extension-beta.md

 ## Changelog
+### 3.1.0 (January 29, 2016)
+- Fixed some errors that prevented 3.0.0 to launch
+- Changed the DMG and menu text

 ### 3.0.0 (January 29, 2016)
 - Brings back support for Sketch 3.4 and still supports latest Sketch 3.5.1
-- fixed few glitches with selecting project that made synced document not appear from Avocode App
+- Fixed few glitches with selecting project that made synced document not appear from Avocode App

 ### 3.0.0-prerelease4 (January 22, 2016)
 - Sketch 3.5 support